ChiragKotian/RC_3D-Printed_plane/README.md

 The landing gear structure is made from Aluminium and the wheels are of plastic.
 The design is such that the maximum of weight is distributed on a large area.

-The motor used is a normal drone 1000kV brushless motor powered by a 30A ESC which is attached to 10 inch drone propeller.
+The motor used is a normal drone 1000kV brushless motor powered by a 30A ESC, which was attached to a 10-inch drone propeller.
+A nose cap covered the motor and helped in aerodynamics.

 The control surfaces like ailerons, horizontal stabilizers and rudders are actuated by 9g Servos.